 For SSC #3, “early DNS handling” is fastest providing connectivity to the application.
 Migration to the new PSA and (maybe) to a new Edge AS can be controlled by the application.

-For SSC#2, it is unclear that “Early DNS handling” has performance advantages over “Late DNS handling” which is simpler and quicker, and the second is recommended for this mode.
+For SSC#2, it is unclear that “Early DNS handling” has performance advantages over “Late DNS handling” which is simpler and quicker, and ”late DNS handling” should be applies to SSC#2.